zoome0215/predictBO/README.md

 `backtest.py` to conduct backtesting.

+## Contact
+If you have any questions or bugs, either submit in the issues tab or directly contact me via e-mail (t.hashizume.brisbane@gmail.com).

 <!---
 ## Donation
 If you can't technically contribute but want to help, please send some bitcoins to